shrektan/shrektan_blog/content/post/2018-04-21-non-ascii-tabset-headers-in-rmarkdown.md

 date: '2018-04-21'
 slug: non-ascii-tabset-headers-in-rmarkdown
 categories:
+  - en
+tags:
+  - R
   - note
   - programming
   - tech
-tags:
-  - R
 ---

 Generally, the rmarkdown package supports non-ASCII strings very well, e.g., the link on the table of content works even for pure non-ASCII headers.
 However, I was bitten when using non-ASCII headers with [the nice tabbed sections feature](https://rmarkdown.rstudio.com/html_document_format.html#tabbed_sections) recently.
 Luckily, I found the solution [rstudio/rmarkdown#1149](https://github.com/rstudio/rmarkdown/issues/1149) quickly, which I'd like to share to you.